stefanGT44/Snapshots-on-a-Distributed-Peer-to-Peer-System/README.md

 ### Supported commands:
 * pause X (X time in milliseconds)
-* transaction_burst (sends a burst of 5 transaction messages to all neighbors)
+* transaction_burst (sends a burst of 5 transaction messages (random small amount of bitcakes) to all neighbors)
 * bitcake_info (initiates a snapshot)
 * stop (stops the node)